 The alternative?
 Internationalize Afghanistan.
 Allow India to commit soldiers besides money and force China to take on some security responsibility in exchange for doing business.
 And, most importantly, learn from previous counterinsurgencies.

 The United States will do neither.
-In the eyes of American policy makers and the American public, having nearby greater powers fight alongside US soldiers might be an even greater defeat than leaving Afghanistan to its own devices altogether.
+In the eyes of American policymakers and the American public, having nearby great powers fight alongside US soldiers might be an even greater defeat than leaving Afghanistan to its own devices altogether.
 The political right is largely in denial about America’s decline while the left is afraid to project weakness to voters.

 At the same time has neither the political will to sustain a counterinsurgency in Afghanistan for another decade.
 Nor has the political leadership enough confidence in commanders on the ground to allow them greater operational freedom.
 Lastly, the Western public is no longer willing to accept the numbers of civilian and military casualties which a more ruthless campaign, less concerned about winning the “hearts and minds” of the Afghan people, would likely incur.
 With over 1,100 American fatalities, an historic low for what is now the nation’s longest war, the public’s patience has already worn thin.